nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 ^^^^^^^^^^^^

 The settings in the Login Filter tab determine which LDAP users can log in to your ownCloud system and which attribute or attributes the provided login name is matched against (e.g. LDAP/AD username, email address).
 You may select multiple user details.
 (You may bypass the form fields and enter a raw LDAP filter if you prefer.)

-You may override your User Filter settings on the User Filter tab by using a raw
+You may override your User Filter settings on the User Filter tab by using a raw LDAP filter.
-LDAP filter.

 .. figure:: ../images/ldap-wizard-3-login.png
+   :alt: Login filter

 LDAP Username:
   If this value is checked, the login value will be compared to the username in